imkaywu/3DReconKit/README.md

 # 3DRecon Toolkit
 3D reconstruction toolkit, including a complete pipeline to run various 3D vision algorithms, and generate graphs for evaluation purposes.
-The documentation can be found [here](https://imkaywu.github.io/3drecon_dataset/software).
+For more details, please visit the [official website](https://imkaywu.github.io/3drecon_dataset/software).

+## For WACV reviewers
+All information linked to my identity have been removed from the [official website](https://imkaywu.github.io/3drecon_dataset/software).
+I also removed personal information on my Github account.
+Please stay within the [official website](https://imkaywu.github.io/3drecon_dataset/software), otherwise you could come across other Github sites that could reveal my indentity.

 ## Dependencies
 * MATLAB